willweiao/Deck-battle-sim-demo/README.md

 This is a lightweighted, unofficial, personal project inspired by the game Slay the Spire.
 It reproduces a small part of the original mechanics and assets (mainly names).
 In this project I have built:
 - A Slay-the-Spire-style Gym environment for single-combat battles.
 The folder `/envs` contains implementations of player, hand management, card effects, enemies intents and also a simple battle demonstrator--all in Python and easy to use for simulation or extension;
 - A mass simulation and dataset generation script.
 The `/sim/simulate_battle.py` can run thousands of self-play battles using user-defined deck and enemy_group from `/data/deck.json` and `/data/enemy_group.json`.
 It logs per-turn state, action, and outcome as JSON lines to `/experiments`.
+The generated logging json is very compact, with around 4mb per 1000 sims (see in `/experiments/strength01_vs_Cultists_Trio.json`).
 - A simple recommendation model for analysing simulation data.
 In each turn rank every card based on their estimated chances of winning the battle.
 The file is in `/model/stat_recommendsys.py`.
 - A human playable demo embedded with recommendations.
 In `/tests/battle_with_recommend.py` you can play through a battle interactively in the terminal.
 When playing the same setup as in simulations, the stats-based recommender suggests the best card-target combination to maximize your win rate, letting you directly compare your decisions with the automated strategy.